 Getting through to your servicer could be easier than you think

 In the early days of the pandemic, homeowners reported trouble getting through to servicers by telephone.
 Now, many mortgage servicers have increased their capacity to respond to customers.
 Patience is still encouraged, and you may be able to reach your servicer by telephone or online.
 Some servicers may have websites for you to understand your options and request forbearance.

 Mortgage servicers generally cannot ask for proof of hardship

 You can ask for forbearance and tell your servicer that you are going through a financial hardship because of the pandemic.
 If you have a federally backed loan, the mortgage servicer is not permitted to ask you for proof of hardship.

 You do not need to pay for help with forbearance options

-HUD-approved housing counselors provide their services at no cost to borrowers requesting forbearance.
+HUD-approved housing counseling agencies and the counselors they employ provide their services at no cost to borrowers requesting forbearance.
 You should steer clear of scams – especially offers to help that come with upfront fees – whether the offer is for your mortgage or for other services, like assistance with unemployment benefits or credit repair.

 No need to wait—ask for help now

 For mortgages backed by FHA/HUD, USDA or VA, the deadline to request initial forbearance is June 30, 2021.
 Fannie Mae and Freddie Mac have not have specified a deadline.